Published

 Are you looking to optimise the costs of your on-premises and cloud-based SQL Server without compromising on your business needs and the benefits of one of the most popular database servers?

 If so, you’re not alone.
 Many organisations struggle with the costs associated with licensing and maintaining their SQL Server environments.
-For many, especially in finance, production and retail, SQL Server is a significant portion of their overall Microsoft Enterprise Agreement and Microsoft Azure expenses.
+For many, especially in finance, production and retail, SQL Server is a significant portion of their overall Microsoft Enterprise Agreement (opens in new tab) and Microsoft Azure expenses (opens in new tab).

 Let’s explore several cost optimisation tips for SQL Server licensing and maintenance costs, both on-premises and in the cloud.
 We have been successfully applying these cost-optimisation approaches ourselves for over 15 years.